whereintheworld11/whereintheworld11.github.io/index.md

 • Determined root causes leading to the sign-in failure of target customers.
 Identified and implemented a “good” solution to mitigate the issue leading to 600K logins worth at least $1.2M, while the “perfect” solution was mired in prioritization hurdles.

 • Streamlined process issues that led to under-utilization of capital resources, driving $3M annual contribution margin growth.

-🤝 The benefits of working with me:

-• I bring a combination of skillsets that span strategy development and data analysis / data science

-• I focus on the outcomes you are trying to achieve, and tailor-make a solution for you

-• I will share progress along the way to ensure the final product meets your requirements

-• I can understand your needs because I have worked with companies across industries and at various stages of growth

 ## Practice Areas